saby/router/README.md

        <span>Go to Italy</span>
     </Router.Link>

-Clicking on the link in the example above would add the `destination/Italy` part to the URL if there is no `destination` it in currently, or would change the currently specified destination if it already has one.
+Clicking on the link in the example above would add the `destination/Italy` part to the URL if it currently does not contain `destination`, and would change the currently specified destination otherwise.
 The rest of the URL stays unchanged.

     URL: "/book"                                          -> After click: "/book/destination/Italy"
     URL: "/book/destination/Russia"                       -> After click: "/book/destination/Italy"